colemcanelly/csce310-final-project/README.md

 ## TODO
+- find MariaDB syntax to show a table
-- figure out MariaDB syntax for `foreign key`
+- figure out MariaDB syntax for `foreign key` and modify script as appropriate
 - add `auto_increment` constraints if possible
 - check that `unique` also turns attributes into primary keys
+- add support for emojis to comment table

 ## XAMPP Setup